anduscheung/datalouder_live_code_test/index.md

 Observe carefully the demo on [https://codetestdemo.netlify.app/](https://codetestdemo.netlify.app/).

-You will be building the Whatsapp-like UI with React as shown in the demo.
+Building the Whatsapp-like UI with React as shown in the demo.

-You can choose to use Javascript / Typescript.
-You'll receive bonus points if you finish with Typescript.
+Use Javascript / Typescript (You'll receive bonus points).

 We suggest you to start with a create-react-app template.

 - Javascript: [https://create-react-app.dev/docs/getting-started](https://create-react-app.dev/docs/getting-started)
 - Typescript: [https://create-react-app.dev/docs/adding-typescript](https://create-react-app.dev/docs/adding-typescript)

-When time is up, show us your demo.
+When time is up, show us your workable demo.

 Upon submission, please also exclude the node_modules folder (removal), zip all your codes, and send to us through Whatsapp / Signal.